Sticking to Your Decisions: Building Mental Resilience During Major Life Changes

 Owning Your Vision and Building Resilience

-Major life changes often come with doubt, resistance, and sacrifice, but they also provide the greatest growth opportunities.
+Significant life changes often come with doubt, resistance, and sacrifice, but they also provide the most important growth opportunities.
 Staying true to your vision means trusting your intuition, navigating external criticism, and being prepared to let go of relationships that no longer align with your goals.